sklehti/e-commerce-product-page/README.md

 # To run locally

-- npm install
-- npm start
-- Open the app on http://localhost:3000
+- copy index.html path
+- open this path in browser

 ### Screenshot